jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 The MCP3008 device requires a CS line transition to initiate a new conversion.

 If you bunch multiple transactions into one batch sent to spidev, then you have to set the `cs_change` property to 1 or the CS line won't transition and the ADC won't run for the subsequent reads.
-You'll just get zeros.
+You'll just get zeros for all but the first read.

 With the default SPI driver that CS line toggling costs at least 10 us for each toggle, because of this code in the kernel `spi.c`